Group Classes vs Personal Training: Which Wins for You?

 Try a free first class at Persistence Athletics

-If you want to figure out whether group classes, PT, or a hybrid is right for you, the free first class is the place to start.
-A CFL3 coach will scale the class for you, walk through goals, and recommend the path that actually fits your situation.
-Book your free class at Persistence Athletics, 3025 1st Ave, Belltown, Seattle.
-8 minutes from Amazon, walkable from anywhere in downtown.
+If you want to figure out whether group, PT, or a hybrid is right for you, the free first class is the place to start.
+A CFL3 coach will scale the class, talk through your goals, and recommend the path that actually fits.
+No pressure, no contract.
+Book your free class at Persistence Athletics, 3025 1st Ave, Belltown, Seattle, about 8 minutes from Amazon and walkable from anywhere downtown.
+Questions first?
+Call us at (206) 593-4236.

 Want to take this further?